 Network Security: D-Link's innovative Safeguard Engine function protects the switches against traffic flooding caused by virus attacks.
-Additional features such as Storm Control can help keep the network from being overwhelmed by abnormal traffic.
+Additional features such as Storm Control can help to keep the network from being overwhelmed by abnormal traffic.
 Port Security is another simple but useful authentication method to maintain the network device integrity.
-DHCP Server Screening, SSL and IP-MAC-Port Binding features are also supported.
+Also supports DHCP Server Screening, SSL and IP-MAC-Port Binding features.

 Versatile Management: The new generation of D-Link 10 Gigabit Ethernet Switches provide growing businesses with a simple and easy management of their network, using a web-based management interface that allows administrators to remotely control their network down to the port level.
-A console port with RJ-45 is added for command line interface management.
-The Switch can be managed, out-of-band, by using the console port on the front panel of the Switch.
-Alternatively, the Switch can be managed, in-band, by using a Telnet connection to any of the LAN ports on the Switch.
-The command line interface provides complete access to all switch management features.